markafitzgerald1/simulate-cribbage-games/README.md

 - Simulate all possible pone plays from a mid-play position against partly known dealer hands where the already executed pone play is not what the play strategy in use would have selected: `python simulateCribbageGames.py --first-pone-dealt-cards 2s,4h,9s,9c,7c,qh --first-pone-kept-cards 2s,4h,9s,9c --initial-play-actions 9c,qs --select-each-post-initial-play --infinite-game-count --hide-play-actions --hide-first-pone-hand --hide-first-dealer-hand --process-count 2`;
 - Simulate all possible dealer plays from a mid-play position where the already executed dealer discard is not what the dealer discard strategy would have discarded: `python simulateCribbageGames.py --first-dealer-dealt-cards 2d,3h,6h,8d,9d,qc --first-dealer-kept-cards 2d,3h,8d,qc --initial-play-actions 4c,8d,kd --select-each-post-initial-play --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions --game-count 20000 --games-per-update 1000`;
 - Simulate all possible dealer plays from start of the second play where dealer has two more cards than pone: `python simulateCribbageGames.py --first-dealer-kept-cards tc,3s,8c,9h --initial-play-actions th,tc,td,go,ac,go,go --select-each-post-initial-play --game-count 20000 --games-per-update 2000 --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions`;
-- Simulate from late in the third leg all possible dealer discards to end of game against reasonable opponent play: `python simulateCribbageGames.py --first-dealer-dealt-cards AC,2S,6C,TD,JD,KC --first-dealer-select-each-possible-kept-hand --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions --unlimited-hands-per-game --game-count 20000 --initial-pone-score 87 --initial-dealer-score 85 --games-per-update 1000`; and
+- Simulate from late in the third leg all possible dealer discards to end of game against reasonable opponent play: `python simulateCribbageGames.py --first-dealer-dealt-cards AC,2S,6C,TD,JD,KC --first-dealer-select-each-possible-kept-hand --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions --unlimited-hands-per-game --game-count 20000 --initial-pone-score 87 --initial-dealer-score 85 --games-per-update 1000`;
-- Simulate one hand from deal to end of hand counting using simulation-based pone and dealer discarding: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320`.
+- Simulate one hand from deal to end of hand counting using simulation-based pone and dealer discarding: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320`;
+- Simulate one hand from deal to end of hand counting using simulation-based pone and dealer discarding and playing: `python simulateCribbageGames.py --process-count 1 --game-count 1 --first-pone-discard-based-on-simulations 320 --first-dealer-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --first-dealer-play-based-on-simulations 1800`;
+- Play one game as first pone against the computer playing as first dealer using simulation-based play and discard strategies: `python simulateCribbageGames.py --first-pone-keep-user-selected --first-pone-play-user-entered --first-dealer-discard-based-on-simulations 320 --first-dealer-play-based-on-simulations 1800 --hide-first-dealer-hand --unlimited-hands-per-game`; and
+- Play one game as first dealer against the computer playing as first pone using simulation-based play and discard strategies: `python simulateCribbageGames.py --first-pone-discard-based-on-simulations 320 --first-pone-play-based-on-simulations 1800 --hide-first-pone-hand --first-dealer-keep-user-selected --first-dealer-play-user-entered --unlimited-hands-per-game`.

 ## Long-term project goal